bs2kbs2k/smlinux/README.md

 Some of these addons require files remaining available in discord or github, so not gauranteed to work.
 What is included with this option may periodically change as new mods are released.

-If you initially built without hd and wish to add later, use the --hd option during update.
+If you initially built with InstallHD=0 and wish to add later, `smlinux update --hd`, or set both InstallHD=1 and UpdateHD=1 in smlinux configuration.

 ## **How to update, rebuild, or change build options later?**